Mchikky/Project-5/README.md

 4. Reconcile the two exports from the web and ERP.

-# Business Problem: Optimize a store's data management with Python
+# Business Problem: Optimize store's data management with Python

 Project Scope:
 - Data Preprocessing